 - Partner with companies like Proctorio and Respondus to help provide secure assessment environments

-- Ensure that our platforms also provide a variety of assessment types that are incompatible with tools like ChatGPT
+- Ensure that our platforms also provide a variety of assessment types that are incompatible with tools like AI chatbots

 Currently, in addition to those steps, we are also:

-- Continuing to investigate other solutions that will address instructor needs related to ChatGPT
+- Continuing to investigate other solutions that will address instructor needs related to AI chatbots

-How will our products and services evolve to respond to tools like ChatGPT?
+How will McGraw Hill Higher Education products and services evolve to respond to tools like AI chatbots?

-Everything we do is being done with these guiding principles in mind: use any new technology responsibly while at the same time protecting against dishonesty.
+Everything we do follows our guiding principles: use any new technology responsibly while at the same time protecting against dishonesty.

 The current learning tools we offer employ varying degrees of AI, so we have extensive experience with this type of technology.
 Our ALEKS platform, for example, has employed AI effectively for over 25 years and helped millions of students learn Math and Chemistry.

 We are actively learning more about how AI tools can both be incorporated into courses to enhance the teaching and learning process and be detected and limited where they can cause harm.